newsomeb/car-finder/SHARED_TASK_NOTES.md

 - API key must be set in .env.local for the chat to work
 - Rate limiting is now implemented and active
 - ESLint needs to be configured (run `npm run lint` and choose Strict)
+- Blog structure is set up with layout and index page
+- First article is complete and serves as a template for remaining articles
+- Articles should be 1500-2000 words, conversational, with specific examples
+- Each article needs its own directory under /app/blog/[slug]/page.tsx
+- Internal linking between articles is important for SEO
 - Consider implementing streaming responses for better UX
 - Consider adding Cloudflare Turnstile for additional bot protection
 - May want to add conversation length limits (max messages)